Unity-Technologies/ml-agents/docs/Using-Docker.md

 ### Stopping Container and Saving State

-If you are satisfied with the progress being made by the algorithm in training, you can stop the docker container, while saving state using the following :
+If you are satisfied with the training progress, you can stop the Docker container while saving state using the following command:

 ```
 docker kill --signal=SIGINT <container-name>
 ```

-`<container-name>` is the name of the container that you set during the `docker run`.
-If you didn't set the container name there, you can find the automatically generated identifier by running `docker container ls`.
+`<container-name>` is the name of the container specified in the earlier `docker run` command.
+If you didn't specify one, you can find the randomly generated identifier by running `docker container ls`.